apparentlyeclipsis/luau-tuto/README.md

 ## Issues?
 DM @apparentlyeclipsis on discord!
 I'll fix literally anything that's incorrect - however im not fixing any stupid weird random edge cases that might seem really important to one singular person.

+## Reading This In Order
+<sub> skip most of the basics folder if you're familiar with other languages </sub>
+1. basics folder
+  1. syntax
+  2. variables
+  3. conditions